Lithuania in the Eurovision Song Contest 2015: Format

-The results of each of the eight shows were determined by the 50/50 combination of votes from a jury panel and public voting.
-The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
-During the first seven shows, the jury votes consisted of a Lithuanian jury panel consisting of four members and an international jury panel consisting of three members.
-In the final, a two-member Lithuanian panel and the three-member international panel voted.
-The public could vote through telephone and SMS voting.
+The results of each of the eight shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
+The jury votes in all shows consisted of a combination of a Lithuanian jury panel and an international jury panel.
+During the first seven shows, the members of the Lithuanian panel were required to come to a consensus in order to assign one set of points, which were added to the points awarded by each member of the international panel.
+In the final, the Lithuanian and international panels voted together.
+The public could vote through telephone and SMS voting, and the ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing artists in the respective show.
 Ties in the elimination shows and the semi-final were decided in favour of the entry that received the most votes from the public, while in the final, a tie would be decided in favour of the entry that was awarded the most points by the jury.